 Administrative procedures in the migration field are guided by two regulatory institutions - the Federal Ministry of the Interior and the Federal Ministry of Economic Affairs and Labour.
-While the former regulates the inflow and resident status of immigrants and short-term movers, the latter regulates access to the labour market albeit of an increasingly smaller and very specific group of workers.
+While the former regulates the inflow and resident status of third country immigrants and short-term movers, the latter regulates access to the labour market albeit of an increasingly smaller and very specific group of workers.
 The interaction and co-ordination of policy concerning immigration is laid down in Federal Laws.
 The Chancellery has the position of a mediator in certain situations.
-In contrast, integration of migrants is regulated and organised on state level.

-The inflow of workers of third country origin has been regulated by quotas until July 2011; with the introduction of a point system of economic immigration of third country citizens, the quotas for applications of work and settlement have been abandoned.
+The inflow of economic migrants of third country origin has been regulated by quotas until July 2011; with the introduction of a point system of economic immigration of third country citizens, the quotas for applications of work and settlement have been abandoned.
 Even before 2011 the majority of third country citizens could enter outside a quota regulation, namely: